Support, guidance & advice for todays primary carers

 I made it my purpose to give my wellbeing a scheduled place and time in mum’s care plan.
 Instead of my old unhelpful thinking that I was being selfish to make time for my own needs, I now looked at it as essential.
 This began a journey to investigate what affordable external care I could find, that mum would accept.
 I needed to find someone that could stay with mum and assist her 3 afternoons a week.
 To my surprise, I entered a community of local volunteers and local council-led initiatives that I didn’t even know existed.
 After some trial and error, I set up people that were more than happy to pick mum up and take her to a social group.
 I found a home care service that would visit mum an hour a day and attend to her needs.
 As I stepped out, I found out just how much external care was available.

-So, when I changed the way I looked at things, the things I looked at changed.
+When I changed the way I looked at things, the things I looked at changed.

 So, now I look at self-care through a different lens.
 Making time to care for me is vital in ensuring my wellbeing to better care for my mother.
 I gradually gained a level of satisfaction in knowing that I was moving my life forward while still making sure that Mum was safe and comfortable in her home.
 Sure, there were still days where some of my choices were lousy, and perhaps my blood pressure rose a tad.
 However, now when I call in on Mum and tend to her needs, I do it from a position of fullness.
 Whilst not perfect, it has restored balance to my life.
 And mum (who would occasionally guilt me into more visits), now sees first-hand that a well-balanced Mandy is in both her and my best interests.